rostislav-matveev/FvwmPy/README.md

   later.
 - Support for the concept of module aliases

-A typical example of a module using fvwmpy may look along the following lines
+A typical example of a module using fvwmpy may be written along the following lines
 ```
 #!/usr/bin/python3
 import fvwmpy